Bhavinkumar-Vegad/all-checklist/quickchecklist-requirements-gathering-checklist.md

    * [ ] Discuss the communication and reporting requirements for the project

+## Success Metrics:

+   * [ ] Agree how success will be measured after launch (KPIs, conversion, time saved, error rate)

+   * [ ] Confirm who owns reporting and how often results will be reviewed

+   * [ ] Capture out-of-scope items so they do not silently enter the first release

 ## Post-Call Follow-Up:

    * [ ] Summarize the key points discussed during the call and share it with the client for their review and confirmation